-It may be worth taking a moment to read the FAQs below for information about the application process and tips for making a strong application.
+We strongly encourage you to take a moment to read the FAQs below for information about the application process and tips for making a strong application.

-We do not fund pre-registration education.
+Please note, we do not fund pre-registration education.

 We know that occupational therapists work in many different settings and for many different employers, or indeed may be self-employed.
 This breadth of practice is a strength for the profession and we welcome applications from occupational therapists practising in any setting.

 We are very happy to accept applications from individuals or groups.
 If you are a group, decide on a contact person and use their details at the beginning of the form.
 You will be able make clear in your answers that the application is for a group.

 We are open to receiving requests for a wide range of learning experiences.
 This includes formal learning at university, conferences, courses endorsed by the Royal College of Occupational Therapists or training provided by other organisations.

 However, we also welcome applications for learning that may have been designed by you to meet your particular development needs (Design Your Own Learning).
 You will still need to show that the learning has clear objectives and will impact on your professional development, delivery of your service or development of the profession; an example of this might be a study tour.
 Other examples include organisations who have designed training for their service that is delivered ‘in-house’ to enable more therapists to participate, or a learning set of therapists who want to supplement their online discussion forum with a meeting to discuss research, new resources, suppliers and case studies.

 We encourage you to think creatively about your personal/ professional development and that of your organisation.

 Please note, there are application windows for some applications, all other applications are considered on a rolling basis.

 It’s important for you to know we do not provide retrospective awards, that is an award for a learning event that has already taken place.
 We expect you to apply well in advance of your learning event so please plan appropriately.